Dutch Low Saxon Wikipedia: History

-The eventual creation of a Dutch Low Saxon Wikipedia was delayed for many months due to discussion on whether this collection of dialects – recognised and protected by the Dutch government in the framework of the European Charter for Regional or Minority Languages – merited their own Wikipedia.
-Proponents made the case that the Dutch varieties are too different from the German ones – at least in writing – to be gathered under the same roof.
-Some vocal opposition centred on the question of whether the often rather distinct Low Saxon dialects spoken in the Netherlands could be taken as a whole and accommodated within one Wikipedia.
+The eventual creation of a Dutch Low Saxon Wikipedia was delayed for months due to a debate on whether this collection of dialects – recognised and protected by the Dutch government in the framework of the European Charter for Regional or Minority Languages – merited their own Wikipedia.
+Proponents made the case that the Dutch varieties are too different from the German ones, at least in writing, to be gathered under the same roof.
+Some vocal opposition centred on the question of whether the often rather regionally distinct Low Saxon dialects spoken in the Netherlands could be taken as a whole and accommodated within one Wikipedia.
 The same countrywide grouping, however, had been opted for in the case of the Plattdüütsch Wikipedia (see Meta-Wiki).

 Throughout its existence, the number of structural contributors to the Dutch Low Saxon Wikipedia has remained low, with active and virtually fallow periods alternating.
-Up to four or five users are active in more active periods.
 Most of the structural contributors have administrator rights.
-The frequency of vandalism – creation of nonsense articles, removal of content, disparaging remarks – has varied, it sometimes being a daily occurrence and at other times occurring little.
+The frequency of vandalism – creation of nonsense articles, removal of content, disparaging remarks, 'correction' of Saxon to Dutch – has varied, with it sometimes being a daily occurrence, and at other times occurring rarely.
 Vandalism is normally remedied within the day, often within hours or minutes.
+A particular feature of vandalism on this Wikipedia edition in a low-prestige language that, by and large, is no longer spoken by young people, is that it often pokes fun at the language itself.

 Accommodation of the various dialects

 Once created, the Dutch Low Saxon Wikipedia took off well, with arrangements being made to accommodate the dialect subgroups and their different spelling conventions (there are several established spelling systems).
 Each contributor can write in their own dialect, categorizing an article in accordance with the dialect used.
 If the article is a stub, another contributor can expand it and adapt it to their own dialect.
 If the article is longer, a further contributor using a different dialect will ask for their alterations to be rendered into the original dialect.

-Another feature is that many articles on animals, plants, objects and activities include an overview of what is often a plethora of local names, differing per region and even per town.
+Another feature is that many articles on animals, plants, objects, and activities include an overview of what is often a plethora of local names, differing per region and even per town.